 If you enjoy making this recipe, here are some books about the art of pickling and fermentation.
-Most of these are best suited for teens.
 They include lots of recipes that ferment and pickle foods.

 Have you ever made pickle with your kids?
 Do you have a favorite recipe you would like to share or any experiences your family has had with making pickles?
 Please comment in the section below.

 Want to remember this post?
 Post, “Best Refrigerator Pickles Recipe: Healthy Smart Kids in the Kitchen” to your favorite Pinterest Post!